ahmedazhar10/comp533-A1/main/task4/README.md

 OS: MacOS X

 ### Demonstration
-To demonstrate the resue of the logging module
+To demonstrate the reuse of the logging module
 The Logger.aj file from task3 is added to task4
 And it is being called from the main Java class file - HelloWorld.java

 ### Locate
-1. Open your terminal and navigate to the task folder.
+1. Open your terminal and navigate to the task 4 folder.

 ### Config
 2. Make sure that ajc is on your path by typing: export PATH=$HOME/aspectj1.9/bin/:$PATH